What is Seasonal Marketing?

 SEO is the process of optimizing the number of organic website visitors by appearing at the top of search pages for specific search terms.
 This means that if your company specializes in outdoor-wear and someone searches for “gifts for hikers,” your site should pop up with things that a hiking enthusiast would love to unwrap.

 Start with your related keywords from the last holiday season.
 If you’ve already set up Google Search Console for your website, you can easily get the search query data from it.
-Otherwise, you can use SEO tools, such as SEMRush or Ahrefs.
+Otherwise, you can use SEO tools, such as Ahrefs.

 Then, research those keywords with Google Trends and study the peaks and valleys of last year’s holiday patterns.
 For example, below is the search volume of the keyword, “holiday gift.”
 As you can see, people started searching for “holiday gift” from early October.
 The search volume accelerated in November but didn’t reach its peak until mid-December and remained high until the week of Christmas.